 All News / Press Releases /

-Bainbridge Island, WA – A Salmonella lawsuit was filed on behalf of Brandi Jackson against Bedner Farm, Inc, in the Southern District of Mississippi Northern Division.
+BAINBRIDGE ISLAND, Wash.— A Salmonella lawsuit was filed on behalf of Brandi Jackson against Bedner Farm, Inc. in the Southern District of Mississippi Northern Division.
 Ms. Jackson is represented by Marler Clark, the Food Safety Law Firm, and local counsel Langston & Lott, PLLC. of Bonneville, MS. Complaint # 3:25-cv-00423-DPJ-ASH

 “This is the second Salmonella outbreak linked to Bedner Farms in the last two years,” said William Marler.
-“In 32 years of doing food safety cases it is very unusual to see a company sickening customers two years running, “added Marler.
+“After 32 years of working on food safety cases we find it very unusual to see a company sickening customers two years running,“ added Marler.

 On May 13, 2025, Ms. Jackson purchased cucumbers from her local Kroger grocery store in Pearl, Mississippi.
-Several days later after experiencing symptoms of fever, severe chills, abdominal pain, vomiting and excessive sweating and diarrhea, she was hospitalized for nearly a week.
+Several days later, after experiencing symptoms of fever, severe chills, abdominal pain, vomiting, and excessive sweating and diarrhea, she was hospitalized for nearly a week.
 Testing revealed a bloodborne Salmonella infection.
 Upon discharge, Ms. Jackson was sent home with an IV catheter to administer intravenous antibiotics to treat the infection.
-She continues to recover from her illness and injuries; it is unclear whether she will have long-term medical issues after consuming Salmonella tainted cucumbers.
+She continues to recover from her illness and injuries; it is unclear whether she will experience long-term medical issues after consuming Salmonella-tainted cucumbers.

 2025 Cucumber Outbreak